lspitzner/qualified-prelude/README.md

     a) effectively need `-fno-warn-unused-imports` and
     b) are at risk of getting unwanted (evil?) instances into scope.
 E.g. see [`base:Text.Show.Functions`](https://hackage.haskell.org/package/base/docs/Text-Show-Functions.html).
+       (That particular module is _not_ included even in the qualified-everything-qualified header for base.)

 * Module deprecation warnings will be hard/impossible to support.
   At least at a first glance.